-We begin with a discussion of radix 4 SRT division, and its carry-save implementation.
+We begin with a quick discussion of radix (or base) 4 SRT division, and its carry-save implementation.
+A very nice tutorial on the subject was recently written by David Goldberg [?].
 We then give a simplified proof of the Coe/Tang [21] result that it takes six ones to reach a flaw.
 The first part of the proof begins with a simple analysis of the inequalities that either prevent you or allow you access to an erroneous table entry.
 The second part of the proof is an arithmetic puzzle not so very different in spirit from the sort found in recreational mathematics, where one has to replace letters with digits to make a correct sum as in this one from a collection by James Fixx [32]